TianaZoumer/Elist_Ecommerce_Analysis/README.md

 ### **Regionality**

--**North America (NA) is the largest (52%) in terms of total sales and order count across all years**, and it shows a significant growth rate in 2020.
+- **North America (NA) is the largest (52%) in terms of total sales and order count across all years**, and it shows a significant growth rate in 2020.
 However, **the region has seen declining sales, AOV, and order count in 2021 and 2022**, which indicates a need for targeted strategies to maintain its market share.

--The Europe, Middle East, and Africa (EMEA) region is the **second largest (29%)** and shows a significant boost in 2020, but like NA, it sees a decline in the following years.
+- The Europe, Middle East, and Africa (EMEA) region is the **second largest (29%)** and shows a significant boost in 2020, but like NA, it sees a decline in the following years.
 However, **the decrease is less severe than in NA**, which might indicate more consistent demand in EMEA.

--The Asia Pacific (APAC) region, the **third largest (13%)**, has a higher AOV compared to other regions for all years except 2019, indicating that **customers in this region tend to purchase more expensive items**.
+- The Asia Pacific (APAC) region, the **third largest (13%)**, has a higher AOV compared to other regions for all years except 2019, indicating that **customers in this region tend to purchase more expensive items**.

--The Latin America (LATAM) region, the **smallest at (6%)**, while having the smallest total sales and order count, shows strong growth rates in 2020.
+- The Latin America (LATAM) region, the **smallest at (6%)**, while having the smallest total sales and order count, shows strong growth rates in 2020.
 However, **the region has a significant decrease in AOV, sales, and order count in 2022, more so than the other regions**.

 ![Image](https://user-images.githubusercontent.com/115896875/249189460-60f1c80d-86e8-4fa2-bd11-f210b2251c3e.png)